-Antiphospholipid syndrome (APS), also called Hughes syndrome, is a recognized group of signs and symptoms that includes the formation of thrombi, miscarriages, thrombocytopenia, and the presence of one or more antiphospholipid antibodies.
+Antiphospholipid syndrome (APS), also called Hughes syndrome, is a recognized group of signs and symptoms that includes the formation of blood clots, miscarriages, platelet deficiency (thrombocytopenia), and the presence of one or more antiphospholipid antibodies.
 APS can be primary with no underlying autoimmune disorder or secondary, existing with a diagnosed autoimmune disorder.

 How is the sample collected for testing?

 A blood sample is obtained by inserting a needle into a vein in the arm.